alexkelly145/Udacity-banana-collector/README.md

 The environment consists of episodic tasks and is considered solved when a reward of 13 is achieved.

 The states in the environment have 37 dimensions which contains information about the agent’s position, velocity and what’s in front of the agent.
-From each state one of 4 discrete actions can be taken.
+From each state one of 4 discrete actions can be taken:

-These actions are move forward, move backwards, turn left, and turn right.

-0 - move forward.
+	0 - move forward
-1 - move backward.
+	1 - move backward
-2 - turn left.
+	2 - turn left
-3 - turn right.
+	3 - turn right

 Getting Started